 We depend on in-licensing agreements with third parties to maintain the intellectual property rights to our therapeutic candidates.
-We have in-licensed rights from Biokine Therapeutics Ltd., or Biokine, with respect to our motixafortide therapeutic candidate; and from Innovative Pharmaceutical Concepts, Inc., or Business Overview - In-Licensing Agreements."
+We have in-licensed rights from Biokine Therapeutics Ltd., or Biokine, with respect to our motixafortide therapeutic candidate; and from Innovative Pharmaceutical Concepts, Inc., or IPC, with respect to our BL-5010 therapeutic candidate.
+See "Item 4.B.
+Information on the Company - Business Overview - In-Licensing Agreements."
 Our in-license agreements require us to make payments and satisfy performance obligations in order to maintain our rights under these agreements.
 The royalty rates and revenue sharing payments vary from case to case but range from 20% to 29.5% of the consideration we receive from sublicensing the applicable therapeutic candidate.
 Due to the relatively advanced stage of development of the compound licensed from Biokine, in the case of self-commercialization, our license agreement with Biokine provides for royalty payments of 10% of net sales, subject to certain limitations.
 In addition, Biokine is entitled to a monthly fee until March 2029.
-These in-license agreements last either throughout the life of the patents that are the subject of the agreements, or with respect to other licensed technology, for a number of years after the first commercial sale of the relevant product.
-In addition, we are responsible for the cost of filing and prosecuting certain patent applications and maintaining certain issued patents licensed to us.
-If we do not meet our obligations under our in-license agreements in a timely manner, we could lose the rights to our proprietary technology, which could have a material adverse effect on our business, financial condition and results of operations.
+These in-license agreements last either throughout the life of the patents that are the subject of the agreements, or with respect to our bigations, we can develop for the cost of filing and prosecuting certain patent applications and maintaining certain issued patents licensed to us.
+If we do not meet our obligations under our in-license agreements in a timely manner, we could lose the rights to our proprietary technology, which could have a material adverse effect on our business, financial condition.